kbastamow/Project-Client-Side-Validation-Bootstrap/Information.md

-13. Existen inputs para subir archivos en Bootstrap?
+13.	¿Existen inputs para subir archivos en Bootstrap?
 Pon un ejemplo

 File input element.
 Supports common files such as jpg, pdf.
 Could be used, for example, to ask user to upload a photo of their ID.